GT-Quantum-Computing-Association/LogicalQ/README.md

 ## Contributing

 We welcome contributions from anyone!
 A GitHub Issue may be used for making requests or reporting bugs.
-Any contributions should be merged from a branch (preferred for internal contributors from QCA) or forks (default for external contributors outside QCA).
-Please read our [contributing guidelines](./CONTRIBUTING.md)
+Any contributions should be merged from a branch (preferred for internal contributors from GT QCA) or forks (default for external contributors outside GT QCA).
+Please read our [contributing guidelines](./CONTRIBUTING.md).

 ## Acknowledgements